How NOT to Use Credit Cards: Couples Edition

 Both account holders are equally responsible for any debt incurred using the card.
 And joint account holders can't remove negative information from their credit report as authorized users can.
 Even after closing the account, negative items will remain on the credit reports of both joint account holders for seven years.

 In summary, it is far simpler for couples to have their own accounts and add each other as authorized users.
-Only add your spouse as an authorized user if your spouse can be trusted to use your credit card responsibly.
+Only add your spouse as an authorized user if you can trust them to use your credit card responsibly.

 Here are three ways you destroy your credit score with a credit card: